With Carlos Hyde healthier and Russell Wilson struggling, will the Seahawks go old school vs. Cardinals?

 “We thought we could throw the ball like we had been and we weren’t able to in this game,’’ Carroll said.

-A good Rams secondary was obviously a factor, with three-time Pro Bowl corner Jalen Ramsey taking the primary role of defending DK Metcalf and holding him to two receptions for 28 yards.
+A good Rams secondary obviously was a factor, with three-time Pro Bowl corner Jalen Ramsey taking the primary role of defending DK Metcalf and holding him to two receptions for 28 yards.

 It was the second time this year Metcalf was held to just two catches, the other coming against Arizona — not so coincidentally Seattle’s opponent Thursday — when he was primarily defended by Patrick Peterson.

-So, with Lockett potentially not at the same health as when he torched Arizona for 15 receptions and 200 yards while Peterson was shadowing Metcalf, and with Carroll surely also hoping to limit the number of possessions for the hot Cardinals offense (which has scored 30 or more points in five straight games), Seattle may turn to a little more old-school approach Thursday.
+So, with Lockett potentially not as healthy as when he torched Arizona for 15 receptions and 200 yards while Peterson was shadowing Metcalf, and with Carroll surely hoping to limit the number of possessions for the hot Cardinals offense (which has scored 30 or more points in five consecutive games), Seattle might turn to a little more old-school approach Thursday.

 “We’ve got to make sure we stay balanced,’’ Carroll said.
 “We’ve got to keep our game together.’’